-In the meantime, they can offer their employees a quality health insurance benefit with a traditional group policy or an HRA.
-This way, everyone in the S-corporation will have access to tax-advantaged health insurance through the company with complete coverage.
+In the meantime, they can offer their employees a quality health insurance benefit with a traditional group policy, health stipend, or an HRA.
+This way, everyone in the S-corporation will have access to health insurance through the company with complete coverage.

 If you’re interested in offering an HRA or employee stipend to your employees, PeopleKeep can help!

 This blog article was originally published on May 14, 2019.
 It was last updated on May 31, 2022.